Champaign County Safe

 Please read the full pledge prior to submitting the form.

-Anyone in Illinois who is in a public area is required to wear a mask or cloth face covering to protect themselves and those around them.
+Anyone in Illinois who is not vaccinated and is in a public area is required to wear a mask or cloth face covering to protect themselves and those around them.
 Here are a few resources to help you promote wearing a mask to your business.